ACRM Annual Conference

 Secondary awards: “Most Innovative” and “Most Impactful”

-• The “Most Innovative” and “Most Impactful” winners will be featured in a shared inline booth space (8’ x 10’) at the ACRM 2025 Annual Conference EXPO.
+* The “Most Innovative” and “Most Impactful” winners will be featured in a shared inline booth space (8’ x 10’) at the ACRM 2025 Annual Conference EXPO.
+(Please note this is the same year in which the competition is held.
+We encourage finalists to be prepared to exhibit if they win these awards.)

 2024 LaunchPad Winners